michelleahuang/Instacam/README.md

 * ### Create, View, Edit, and Delete Posts
 ![CRUD Post](app/assets/images/readme_create_post.gif)

-Users are able to create a new post by uploading a photo from their computer and attaching a caption to it.
+Users are able to create a new post by uploading a photo from their computer and writing a caption to go alongside it.
 Prior to sharing, users are able to preview their post's photo and caption as well.
 This feature is made possible with the following logic:

 ```
 handleFile(e) {